directus-labs/guest-authoring/crud-with-flutter-and-directus/index.md

 }
 ```

-In the above code, we use a `FutureBuilder` to fetch the global metadata from Directus.
-Once the data is loaded, we use it throughout your application for the app title, and description.
+This will use the `FutureBuilder` to fetch the global metadata from Directus.
+Once the data is loaded, you will use it throughout your application for the app `title`, and `description` of your application.

-You should see data from your Directus global collection in your app.

 ## Creating Pages With Directus
 Create a new collection called pages - make the Primary ID Field a "Manually Entered String" called slug, which will correlate with the URL for the page.
 For example about will later correlate to the page localhost:3000/about.

-Create a text input field called title and a WYSIWYG input field called content.
+Create a text input field called `title` and a WYSIWYG input field called `content`.
 In Access Control, give the Public role read access to the new collection.
 Create 3 items in the new collection - [here's some sample data](https://github.com/directus-labs/getting-started-demo-data).

 ![creating the pages collection](./Screenshot%202024-04-25%20at%2012.21.16.png)